 - Email drives sales.
 Did you know that 66% of online customers made a purchase as a result of an email?
-We have consistently seen that our partners across all media types and market sizes receive the majority of contest entries on the day they send out a promotional email, and 66% of all ecommerce revenue on our platform can be traced directly back to the promotional emails.
+We have consistently seen that our partners across all media types and market sizes receive the majority of contest entries on the day they send out a promotional email.
 Overall, people prefer email for promotional communications.

 - Email marketing is easily achievable.
 It’s relatively inexpensive for advertisers to design and send out emails, meaning they receive lots of bang for their buck.
 Direct Marketing found that email marketing has an average ROI of 4,300%!
 Email is the #1 driver of digital conversions, more than other marketing channels, including social.
 Like the graph above shows, this is due to the fact that 91% of US consumers use email daily, and the rate at which email prompts purchases is not only estimated to be at least 3 times that of social, but the average order value is also 17% higher.

 Here’s how you can help your advertisers build their email databases – and make the most of them once they exist:

 - Design promotions to help them build their database.
 If your advertiser’s goal is to collect email addresses, make sure that the promotion you choose for them is designed to do just that.
 Here are a few steps for picking the right promotion to meet your advertiser’s goals – including database growth.